 How To Tie a Granny Knot

-A granny knot is an easy-to-tie knot, that consists of two half knots on top of each other.
-Maybe it’s not the prettiest or strongest of knots, but it has its uses.
+Moving on to the granny knot.
+This is an easy-to-tie knot that consists of two half knots on top of each other.

 It is a so-called, binding knot, used to secure a string around an object.
 It gets its name because historically, it was “the natural knot tied by women or landsmen”.